 However, even awakened human beings are social beings.
 Aside from the occasional hermit, to live a healthy, balanced life, people need to participate in supportive community life.
 Fewer people partaking in community creates more loneliness.
 In fact, the primary benefit of organized religions has been the communities they create for their members.

 For a discussion on loneliness in the United States, see: Americans Are A Lonely Lot, And Young People Bear The Heaviest Burden.

-I invite you to believe in yourself, to find the truth in your own heart and not believe in any authority outside of you.
+I invite you to believe in yourself, find the truth in your own heart, and not believe in any authority outside of yourself.
 Experience transcends belief; direct experience is the final authority of what is true.

 8 Ways to Take Your Spiritual Growth to the Next Level